-Since the 1990s, the term "computer music," despite its literal and potentially broad meaning, has been noted for being used within a narrowly defined framework tied to specific styles or communities, as explored in Ostertag's Why Computer Music Sucks [7].
+The term "Computer Music," despite its literal and potentially broad meaning, has been noted for being used within a narrowly defined framework tied to specific styles or communities, as represented in Ostertag's Why Computer Music Sucks [7] since the 1990s.

 As Lyon observed nearly two decades ago, it is now nearly impossible to imagine a situation in which computers are not involved at any stage from the production to experience of music [8, p1].
-The necessity of using the term "computer music" in academic contexts has consequently diminished.
+The necessity of using the term "Computer Music" to describe academic contexts has consequently diminished.

-Holbrook and Rudi extended Lyon's discussion by proposing the use of frameworks such as post-acoutmatic [9] to redefine computer music.
-Their approach situates the tradition of pre-computer experimental/electronic music as part of the broader continuum of technology-based or technology-driven music [10].
+Holbrook and Rudi extended Lyon's discussion by proposing the use of frameworks like Post-Acousmatic [9] to redefine "Computer Music."
+Their approach incorporates the tradition of pre-computer experimental/electronic music, situating it as part of the broader continuum of technology-based or technology-driven music [10].

-Although the strict definition of post-acousmatic music is deliberately left open, one of its key aspects is the expansion of music production from institutional settings to individuals and as well as the diversification of technological usage [9, p113].
-However, despite integrating the historical fact that declining computer costs and increasing accessibility beyond laboratories have enabled diverse musical expressions, the post-acousmatic discourse still marginalizes much of the music that is "just using computers" and fails to provide insights into this divided landscape.
+While the strict definition of Post-Acousmatic music is deliberately left open, one of its key aspects is the expansion of music production from institutional settings to individuals and as well as the diversification of technological usage [9, p113].
+However, while the Post-Acousmatic discourse integrates the historical fact that declining computer costs and increasing accessibility beyond laboratories have enabled diverse musical expressions, it still marginalizes much of the music that is "just using computers" and fails to provide insights into this divided landscape.

-Lyon argues that the term "computer music" is a style-agnostic definition, almost like "piano music," implying that it ignores the style and form of music produced by the instrument.
+Lyon argues that the term "computer music" is a style-agnostic definition almost like "piano music," implying that it ignores the style and form inside music produced by the instrument.

 However, one of the defining characteristics of computers as a medium lies in their ability to treat musical styles themselves as subjects of meta-manipulation through simulation and modeling.
-When creating instruments with computers or using such instruments, sound production involves programming-manipulating symbols embedded in a particular musical culture.
-This recursive embedding of language and recognition, which construct that musical culture, into the resulting music is a process that exceeds what is possible with acoustic instruments or analog instruments.
-Magnusson refers to this characteristic of digital instruments as "epistemic tools" and points out that the computer serves to "create a snapshot of musical theory, freezing musical culture in time" [11, p.173] through formalization.
+When creating instruments with computers or when using such instruments, sound production involves programming-manipulating symbols embedded in a particular musical culture.
+This recursive embedding of language and recognition, which construct that musical culture, into the resulting music is a process that goes beyond what is possible with acoustic instruments or analog instruments.
+Magnusson refers to this characteristic of digital instruments as "Epistemic Tools" and points out that the computer serves to "create a snapshot of musical theory, freezing musical culture in time" [11, p.173] through formalization.

 Today, many people use computers for music production not because they consciously leverage the uniqueness of the meta-medium, but simply because there are no quicker or more convenient alternatives available.
-Even so, within a musical culture where computers are used out of necessity rather than preference, musicians are inevitably influenced by the underlying infrastructures such as software, protocols, and formats.
-As long as the history of programming languages for music remains intertwined with the history of computer music as it relates to specific genres or communities, it will be difficult to analyze music created with computers as merely a passive means.
+Even so, within a musical culture where computers are used as a reluctant choice, musicians are inevitably influenced by the underlying infrastructures like software, protocols, and formats.
+As long as the history of programming languages for music remains intertwined with the history of computer music as it relates to specific genres or communities, it becomes difficult to analyze music created with computers as merely a passive means.